 A nomadic cricketer whose unique double allegiance saw him play Test matches for both Australia and England in the sport's earliest days.

-Billy Midwinter's story is a curious artifact from the dawn of international cricket, a tale of colonial movement and shifting loyalties.
-Born in the Victorian goldfields, he learned his cricket in Australia before traveling to England as a professional for Gloucestershire under the legendary W.G.
+Billy Midwinter is the only man to represent both Australia and England in Ashes contests.
+Born in the Victorian goldfields, he learned cricket in Australia before traveling to England as a professional for Gloucestershire under W.G.
 Grace.
-His Test career became a historical oddity: he first played for Australia against England in 1877, then, while living in England, was selected to play *for* England against Australia in 1881 and 1882.
+He first played Test cricket for Australia against England in 1877.
+While living in England, he played for England against Australia in 1881 and 1882.
 He later switched back to the Australian side for a final Test in 1887.
-This made him the only man to represent both nations in Ashes contests.
-His life was one of constant travel between hemispheres, a skilled all-rounder whose career was ultimately cut short by poor health, dying far from home in a Melbourne asylum.
+A skilled all-rounder, his life was one of constant travel between hemispheres.
+His career was cut short by poor health, dying in a Melbourne asylum.

 The biggest hits of 1851